 The left side of centre, the open side of mindedness.

 I am on the left side of centre, the open side of mindedness and border on obsessive when given a challenge.
 I am personable and easy going, focused and responsible.
 Ko Ngati Porou me Te Whakatohea taku iwi.
-Registered since 2009 with experience across all stages of project delivery, my primary interest is in public architecture.
+Registered since 2009 with experience across all stages of project delivery, my primary interest is in public architecture, with clients at both local and state level.

 I believe understanding the social and political environment in which we design is critical to producing great architecture.
 I like to develop and work closely to well-defined briefs, produce thorough and cohesive documentation and follow through with effective contract administration to ensure projects are realised.
 With several prominent projects involving major restoration, the integration of cultural and heritage fabric with contemporary work has become a defining design strength.